 The underlying assumption is that each calendar year a dog lives though is equivalent to seven human years at any stage of a dog's life.
 But new research suggests that things aren't so simple.
 And if we look at some basic developmental milestones, it's clear why.

 For example, most dog breeds reach sexual maturity between the ages of six and 12 months—the upper end of that range corresponding, by the traditional conversion, to a human age of seven.
-And at the other end of the spectrum, although unusual, some have been known to live for over 20 years.
+And at the other end of the spectrum, although unusual, some dogs have been known to live for over 20 years.
 Under the "factor-of-seven" conversion rule, this would equate to an unfathomable 140 human-equivalent years.

 To make matters more complicated, dogs' life expectancy depends significantly on the breed.
 Smaller dogs tend to live significantly longer, suggesting that they age more slowly than bigger dogs.